kensanata/just-halberds/Halberts.md

 ## Opponents

-All other chapters in this book are intended for the GM.
+All other chapters in this book are intended for the referee.
 So for you!

 People can be depicted with the well-known six attributes.
 You may choose these freely or roll them (2d6).
 Talents are also freely